Missing large

 I see the comic as a reminder to look at my own faults, and make sure I am actually practicing what I say I believe.
 It’s easier to look at the splinter in your brother’s eye than to look at the log in your own.
 Jesus taught us not to condemn others, but to look to ourselves, and make sure we are right with him first.
 So many Christians start by focusing on others, rather than focusing on themselves.
 Perhaps Christianity might be more popular in the unbeliever’s eyes, if more Christians actually did what Christ encouraged them to do, admitted their own faults, before mentioning the faults of others.
 For my part in this, I apologize to the world.

-2. over 4 years ago on Non Sequitur
+2. almost 5 years ago on Non Sequitur

 Be careful what you aspire for… You might be knowingly running towards something, then find you got what you aspired to…

-3. over 4 years ago on Non Sequitur
+3. almost 5 years ago on Non Sequitur

 Really?